Texas Data Privacy and Security Act: Key Insights on Privacy Law

 What Is a Data Processing Agreement, and Why Do We Need It?

-The Data Processing Agreement is the contract between the controller and the processor where the controller instructs the processor on the processing.
+The Data Processing Agreement is a contractual agreement between the controller and the processor, wherein the controller provides instructions to the processor regarding processing.

-This contract governs the processor's data processing procedures concerning processing performed on behalf of the controller.
-The TDPSA explicitly prescribes that the contract must include:
+This contract regulates the processor's data processing practices for tasks carried out on behalf of the controller.
+The Texas Consumer Privacy Act explicitly prescribes that the contract must include:

 What Is a TDPSA-Compliant Privacy Notice?